BLEnD-Vis: Benchmarking Multimodal Cultural Understanding in Vision Language Models: Abstract

 \section{Abstract}

 As vision-language models (VLMs) are deployed globally, their ability to understand culturally situated knowledge becomes essential.
 Yet, existing evaluations largely assess static recall or isolated visual grounding, leaving unanswered whether VLMs possess robust and transferable cultural understanding.
 We introduce \textbf{\texttt{BLEnD-Vis}}, a multimodal, multicultural benchmark designed to evaluate the \textit{robustness} of everyday cultural knowledge in VLMs across linguistic rephrasings and visual modalities.
 Building on the BLEnD dataset, \textbf{\texttt{BLEnD-Vis}} constructs 313 culturally grounded question templates spanning 16 regions and generates three aligned multiple-choice formats: (i) a text-only baseline querying from Region $\rightarrow$ Entity, (ii) an inverted text-only variant (Entity $\rightarrow$ Region), and (iii) a VQA-style version of (ii) with generated images.
-The resulting benchmark comprises 4,916 images and over 21,000 multiple-choice question (MCQ) instances, validated through human annotation. \textbf{\texttt{BLEnD-Vis}} reveals significant fragility in current VLM cultural knowledge; models exhibit performance drops under linguistic rephrasing and, whilst visual cues often aid performance, low cross-modal consistency highlights challenges in robustly integrating textual and visual understanding, particularly for lower-resource regions. \textbf{\texttt{BLEnD-Vis}} thus provides a crucial testbed for systematically analysing cultural robustness and multimodal grounding, exposing limitations and guiding the development of more culturally competent VLMs.
+The resulting benchmark comprises 4,916 images and over 21,000 multiple-choice questions (MCQ) instances, validated through human annotation. \textbf{\texttt{BLEnD-Vis}} reveals significant fragility in current VLM cultural knowledge; models exhibit performance drops under linguistic rephrasing.
+While visual cues often aid performance, low cross-modal consistency highlights the challenges of robustly integrating textual and visual understanding, particularly in lower-resource regions. \textbf{\texttt{BLEnD-Vis}} thus provides a crucial testbed for systematically analysing cultural robustness and multimodal grounding, exposing limitations and guiding the development of more culturally competent VLMs.
+Code is available at https://github.com/Social-AI-Studio/BLEnD-Vis.